 In our Bible study groups, we seek to help one another engage with Scripture from God’s perspective, understanding that is a unified story of God’s redemptive plan in history culminating in and centered on the saving reign and rule of Jesus Christ.
 It is as we prayerfully look into the pages of Scripture and there find Christ – that we truly have Christ’s Word abiding in us.
 The Bible comes alive with rich application as we see that all its various strands and literary parts are connected to form a cohesive whole.
 We also find that as those united by faith to our crucified and risen Savior, we can find our place in redemptive history.
 It is our hope and prayer that God would use these groups to cause each of us to continually overflow with praise, worship, and much fruit as we love, serve, and counsel others in every sphere of influence and in every season of our lives.

 “And it is my prayer that your love may abound more and more, with knowledge and all discernment, so that you may approve what is excellent, and so be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.”
 (Philippians 1:9-11)

 We meet on the first and third Tuesdays of the month from 7:00 to 8:30pm to study God’s Word and Christian books together.
-We are currently engaged in a study of Ruth, using a workbook which be found here.
+We are currently engaged in a study of Psalms, using a book which be found here.